Tnaisanguansri/tnaisanguansri/README.md

 ## Hi there 👋
+I'm Thanakrit Naisanguansri, a current CS student in college.
+I love learning how to code and how to utilize it on my own with coding.
+I've finished a C++ class, and am taking a Java and another C++ class to increase the scope of my knowledge.
 <!--
 **Tnaisanguansri/tnaisanguansri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.